James Leighman Williams

-James Leighman Williams (born September 22, 1985, in Sacramento, California) is an American fencer.
+James Leighman Williams (born September 22, 1985) is an American fencer.

 College career

 Williams is a graduate of Columbia University.
 He fenced for the Columbia Lions fencing team.
 In his college freshman year, he posted a record of 18–3.
 Coming into Columbia he was ranked 8th nationally in Junior men's sabre, and 19th in Senior men's sabre.
 Williams originally began fencing with the Sacramento Fencing Club.
 After graduating from high school, James moved to New York to attend Columbia University.
 He graduated in 2007 with a B.A. in United States History and Russian Studies.

 In 2006 in his junior year he received All-American status, after placing 5th at the NCAA championships.
 He placed 1st in sabre at the North American Cup.
 He also finished 4th at the NCAA Regionals, and was named 1st team All Ivy League after winning 14 of 15 Ivy League bouts.